 In connection with the issuance of the senior subordinated notes payable on December 30, 2002, the Company issued warrants to the holders of the subordinated notes for 1,489,999 shares of the Company's Class A common stock.
 The warrants have an exercise price of \$0.01 and expire on December 30, 2012.
 On December 30, 2002, the amount allocated to the warrants of \$2,684,569 was recorded as a discount to the senior subordinated notes payable and a credit to common stock warrants.
 On February 25, 2003, in connection with a partial repayment of the senior subordinated notes, the number of warrants was reduced to 1,307,261, resulting in the value of the warrants being reduced to \$2,355,330.
 These warrants contain certain "put" rights that allow the holder to require the Company to purchase all or any portion of the warrants or shares of Class A common stock issued upon exercise of the warrants at a price equal to the higher of adjusted earnings before interest, taxes, depreciation and amortization expense per share or the fair market value per share of common stock on such date less the cost to exercise the warrants.
 The "put" repurchase period commences June 30, 2009 and terminates on December 30, 2012.
 The "put" repurchase period may be accelerated upon the occurrence, not prior to December 30, 2003, of giving notice by the Company of an optional prepayment of the senior subordinated notes payable.
 In accordance with the debt agreement, all prepayments must be done on a pro-rata basis to all note holders.
-The Company has certain "call" rights during the period from December 30, 2009 to December 30, 2012 to repurchase all of the warrants or shares of Class A common stock issued upon exercise of the warrants from the holders of such warrants for the repurchase price defined above.
-The Company accretes the value of the warrants up to the highest "put" repurchase price through June 30, 2009.
+The Company has certain "call" rights during the period from December 30, 2009 to December 30, 2012 to repurchase all of the warrants or shares of Class A common stock warrants were all of the warrants or shares of Class A common stock issued upon exercise the value of the warrants to the holders.
+The Company has certain "call" rights during the period from December 30, 2009 to December 30, 2012 to repurchase all of the warrants or shares of Class A common stock issued upon exercise the value of the warrants or sh